JuliaFirstOrder/ProximalAlgorithms.jl/docs/src/index.md

 Check out [this section](@ref problems_algorithms) for an overview of the available algorithms.

+This package works well in combination with [ProximalOperators](https://github.com/JuliaFirstOrder/ProximalOperators.jl) (>= 0.15), which contains a wide range of functions that can be used to express cost terms.

 ## Installation

 Install the latest stable release with